 - ¼ cup sugar

 - 4 tablespoons unsalted butter, melted and cooled slightly

 - 2 tablespoons plain Greek yogurt (I use nonfat)

 - 1 teaspoon vanilla extract

 - Preheat oven to 350°F. Butter and flour one loaf pan and set aside.

 - In a large bowl, mix together the mashed bananas, sugars, butter, yogurt, buttermilk, egg, and vanilla.
 In another bowl, whisk together the flour, espresso powder, ground flax, baking soda, and salt.
-Toss the chocolate chips in the flour mixture.
+Toss 2/3 cup of the chocolate chips in the flour mixture (reserve the other 1/3 for the top of the banana bread).
 Pour the dry ingredients into the wet and stir until just combined.

 - Slice and eat (one piece at a time, if you can manage it!).